How much math do engineers use? Not a lot. Engineers typically use basic algebra and trigonometry. While computers do the complex math.

 - Electric field strength

-I use a good amount of calculus theory in my work, almost on a weekly basis.
-For example, I apply the following concepts to various design elements:
+I actually use a decent amount of calculus theory in my work, almost on a weekly basis.
+For instance, I apply these concepts to various design elements:

 - Exponential growth and decay

-#4 What’s the level of math used by engineers versus all working Americans?
+#4 How does the math level used by engineers compare to that of other working Americans?

 Math types used by Americans at work Amount of math types used by Americans at work